Why Generational Differences Are a Workplace Myth

 Based on the headline, you may be thinking—great, another "millennials in the workplace" article.
 Since millennials are the largest share of the American workforce, it is no coincidence that they generate considerable attention.

-But the conversations around the topic of millennials often emphasize generational differences that do not really exist.
-The truth is that what motivates your employees at work really has nothing to do with their generation.
+But the conversations around the topic of millennials often emphasize generational differences that do not exist.
+The truth is that what motivates your employees at work has nothing to do with their generation.

 What’s in a Generation?

-Before you dispute that argument, however, it is important to define what generations actually are.
+Before you dispute that argument, however, it is important to define what generations are.
 Generations refer to cohorts of people based on shared experiences at similar ages.
 The assumption is that shared experiences at similar ages create similarities among people in terms of personal attributes, attitudes, personalities, political orientations and other dispositions, such as work-related attitudes and behaviors.

 Millennials Are Lazy, Entitled Narcissists